rpeszek/typed-encoding/README.md

 - used with parameters
 - applied or undone partially (if encoding is reversible)

-One of more intersting uses of this library are encoding restrictions.
+One of more interesting uses of this library are encoding restrictions.
-(Arbitrary) bounded alpha-numeric (`r-ban`) restrictions and a simple annotation boolean algebra are both provided.
+(Arbitrary) bounded alpha-numeric (`r-ban`) restrictions and a simple annotation Boolean algebra are both provided.

 ```Haskell
 phone :: Enc '["r-ban:999-999-9999"] () T.Text